Top Tens – TV: Top 10 Fantasy & SF TV Series (3) SF: Peacemaker

 EURIPIDES & APULEIUS – BACCHAE & GOLDEN ASS

-However, I have two keynote books for this special mention, both of which are by writers in the classical period itself, Greek and Roman respectively – the Greek dramatist Euripides and Roman writer Apuleius, with their works The Bacchae and The Golden Ass respectively.
+It’s not all Homer.
+Honorable mention has to go to my next favorite primary sources of classical mythology, both by writers in the classical period itself, Greek and Roman respectively – the Greek dramatist Euripides and Roman writer Apuleius, with their works The Bacchae and The Golden Ass respectively.

 I mean, that right there – just the phrasing of Bacchae and Golden Ass – encapsulates my personal philosophy, my mythos if you will, of classical mythology.
 Indeed, the phrase Golden Ass encapsulates my personal philosophy of everything – my life has been a quest not for the grail, but the golden ass.